Industria meccanicaEsportazione > Machine exports and industrial production

 German machine exports do not synchronize much with industrial production in export countries

-November, 3rd, 2021 - The industrial production of these export countries is compared with the development of machine exports from Germany.
+May, 31st, 2023 - The industrial production of these export countries is compared with the development of machine exports from Germany.
 As a common starting point, we take 2008 as the pre-crisis year and set it to 100.
-This way industrial production and machine exports in the export country are visible at a glance for the eleven years from 2008 to 2019.
+This way industrial production and machine exports in the export country are visible at a glance for the fourteen years from 2008 to 2022.

 At first it is obvious to assume that growing industrial production is linked to a growing demand for machines.
 However, this assumption is subject to at least three restrictions.